Man pleads guilty in theft of Arnold Palmer green jacket, other Masters memorabilia from Augusta

 Richard Globensky, of Georgia, entered the plea in federal court in Chicago.
 He was charged with one count of transporting goods knowing they had been stolen.

-Federal prosecutors said the 39-year-old took items from the warehouse for sellers in Florida, who then turned them around and sold them online at "significant markup prices.”
-The scheme lasted more than a decade and earned Globensky more than $5 million, according to prosecutors.
-They said he was paid through a limited liability company set up in his wife's name, among other ways.
+According to federal prosecutors, the 39-year-old took items from the warehouse for sellers in Florida, who then sold them online at a significant markup.
+Globensky was paid through a limited liability company set up in his wife’s name, among other ways.
+The scheme lasted for more than a decade and earned him more than $5 million.

-As part of a plea deal, Globensky is to write a $1.5 million cashier’s check to the government within days.
-He remains free on bond.
-He faces a maximum of 10 years in prison at sentencing set for Oct.
-29, but will likely get closer to two years in prison under federal sentencing guidelines.
+As part of a plea deal, Globensky must write a $1.5 million cashier’s check to the government within days.
+He remains free on bond and faces a maximum 10-year prison term when he's sentenced Oct.
+29, but will likely get closer to two years in prison under federal guidelines.

-The items — stolen between 2009 and 2022 — included such historic memorabilia as green jackets and tickets to Masters tournaments in the 1930s as well as T-shirts, mugs and chairs, according to prosecutors.
-They said stolen jackets included those won by Palmer, Ben Hogan and Gene Sarazen.
+The items, which were stolen between 2009 and 2022, included such historic memorabilia as green jackets and tickets to Masters tournaments in the 1930s, as well as T-shirts, mugs and chairs, according to prosecutors.
+Among the stolen iconic green jackets were those won by Palmer, Ben Hogan and Gene Sarazen.

-Prosecutors said Globensky, who had worked at the warehouse since 2007, would secretly photograph items and send them to a Florida-based seller, identified in court documents only as Individual A. Globensky would then sneak out items that they were interested in, taking small quantities to avoid the risk of Augusta National's auditing practices, according to court documents.
-Authorities said items were hidden in an offsite storage facility and shipped.
+Globensky, who had worked at the warehouse since 2007, would secretly photograph items and send them to a Florida-based seller, identified in court documents only as Individual A, prosecutors said.
+Globensky would then sneak out items that they were interested in, taking small quantities to avoid the risk of Augusta National's auditing practices, according to court documents.
+Items were hidden in an offsite storage facility and shipped.

 The total loss to Augusta National was more than $3 million, according to prosecutors.
 A representative for Augusta National did not immediately respond Wednesday to a request for comment.